Who can improve the current state of affairs?

-Read up on the problem.
+1. Read up on the problem.
 Inform yourself.
 The bibliography and resource list at the end of this study can be a starting place.

-Don't be put off with the often well-meant assurances that while your child might be a bit behind now, he will soon catch-up.
+2. Don't be put off with the often well-meant assurances that while your child might be a bit behind now, he will soon catch up.
 You know your child best.
 One FAWCO mother writes, "If you suspect your child has SLD (specific learning difficulties), be persistent in getting the assessment.
 Don't be fobbed off with 'It's developmental, be patient.'
 It's crucial to identify and get recognition early on before the child's confidence is affected."

-If you think that extra help might be needed, get an assessment or testing done right away.
+3. If you think that extra help might be needed, get an assessment or testing done right away.
 Demand it if you must.
 You have to become an advocate for your child.
 The following excerpt from a book written by a 12 year old dyslexic boy, Alexander Faludy, and his mother, Tanya Faludy, describes their relief once they had received the results of the assessment:

 The journey home was in marked contrast to the one there.
 Our son with the illegible writing and bizarre spelling was both dyslexic and one of the cleverest people in the country.
 Alexander was buoyant as he chatted about his interesting conversation with Mr. Freland.
-He was liberated from the labels of slow, backward, stupid, and the basis of a new aspect of his character was formed: an independence from relying on the conventional judgements of others and an awareness that his individuality had a unique quality which was outside standard measurements.
+He was liberated from the labels of slow, backward, stupid, and the basis of a new aspect of his character was formed: an independence from relying on the conventional judgments of others and an awareness that his individuality had a unique quality which was outside standard measurements.
 That morning he ceased to mind being different and gained a new strength in the belief of his personal worth.
-1
+[1]

 Alexander was very fortunate.
 Both his parents were college lecturers, and both realized when Alexander was quite young that they were raising an exceptionally gifted child.
 So when his school performance did not match the intelligence they knew he possessed, they were knowledgeable enough to have him tested at the earliest possible age.

 For Ennis Cosby, the son of the famous TV dad, Bill Cosby, the correct assessment didn't come so easily.
-Time magazine gives the following account:
+Time gives the following account:

 His father remembers watching in frustration as his son studied and studied but got nowhere with his grades.
 Ennis managed to enter Morehouse College in Atlanta, but he continued to struggle with his schoolwork.
 His mother, Camille, told Jet magazine in 1992, "We didn't know that Ennis was dyslexic until he went to college."

 "He never used it as an excuse," say his friend and schoolmate, Clarence Anthony Jasper II.
 Though midway through college before the learning disability was discovered, Ennis enrolled in a short program that quickly prepared him to deal with his dyslexia and to fully master reading. . .
 In a paper he wrote, Ennis said, "The happiest day of my life occurred when I found out I was dyslexic.
-I believe that life is finding solutions, and the worst feeling to me is confusion.* 2
+I believe that life is finding solutions, and the worst feeling to me is confusion.”
+[2]

 Ennis was planning on attending graduate school in order to become a teacher for students who learn differently when his life was so tragically cut short.
 A website for learning-differently students has been set up in his honor (http://www.hellofriend.org/)